apache/parquet-format/Encryption.md

 headers.

 A `crypto_meta_data` field in set in each `ColumnChunk` in the encrypted columns.
-`ColumnCryptoMetaData` is a union, the actual structure is chosen depending on whether the column is encrypted with the footer key, or with a column-specific key.
+`ColumnCryptoMetaData` is a union - the actual structure is chosen depending on whether the column is encrypted with the footer key, or with a column-specific key.
 For the latter, a key metadata can be specified, with a maximal length of 256.
+Key metadata is an free-form byte array that can be used by a reader to retrieve the column encryption key.

 Parquet file footer, and its nested structures, contain sensitive information - ranging from a secret data (column statistics) to other information that can be exploited by an